snakemake/snakemake/docs/executor_tutorial/google_lifesciences.rst

  - You should not make assumptions about anything's existence.
 Use print statements to verify.
  - The biggest errors tend to be syntax and/or path errors
+ - If you want to test a different snakemake container, you can use the `--container` flag.
  - If the error is especially challenging, set up a small toy example that implements the most basic functionality that you want to achieve.
  - If you need help, reach out to ask for it!
 If there is an issue with the Google Life Sciences workflow executor, please `open an issue <https://github.com/snakemake/snakemake/issues>`_.
- - It also sometimes helps to take a break from working on somethig, and coming back with fresh eyes.
+ - It also sometimes helps to take a break from working on something, and coming back with fresh eyes.